Tom Monaghan: Detroit Tigers

 In 1983, Monaghan bought the Detroit Tigers, who won the World Series a year later.
 In 1984, he received the Golden Plate Award of the American Academy of Achievement.
 He became close to Major League Baseball commissioner Bowie Kuhn, who remained a close friend, business associate and participant in his many philanthropic works.
 Monaghan ultimately sold the Tigers to his competitor Mike Ilitch of Little Caesar's Pizza in 1992.
 Combining his passion for pizza and baseball, his 1986 autobiography was titled Pizza Tiger.
-Shortly before giving up control of the team, Monaghan made the much-maligned and eventually reversed decision to fire legendary broadcaster Ernie Harwell.

 Frank Lloyd Wright

-Monaghan is an admirer of Frank Lloyd Wright's architecture, and the Domino's headquarters in Ann Arbor Township, Michigan strongly resembles Wright's Prairie School architecture adapted to a larger scale.
-The headquarters' address of 24 Frank Lloyd Wright Drive also shows Monaghan's admiration.
+Monaghan is an admirer of Frank Lloyd Wright's architecture, and the Domino's headquarters in Ann Arbor Township, Michigan, strongly resembles Wright's Prairie School architecture adapted to a larger scale.
+The headquarter's address of 24 Frank Lloyd Wright Drive also shows Monaghan's admiration.
 He has been one of the foremost collectors of Wright artifacts, including an oak dining room table and chairs for which he paid $1.6 million.
 He purchased a portion of Drummond Island in Michigan, where he created a private resort complex featuring buildings designed in the style of Wright, and later sold it to Clifton Haley and Denny Bailey.

 Other

-Another of Monaghan's expensive passions had been automobiles, and for a time his collection included one of the world's six Bugatti Royales, for which he paid $8.1 million in 1986, and sold it for $8 million in 1991.
+Another of Monaghan's expensive passions was automobiles; for a time, his collection included one of the world's six Bugatti Royales, for which he paid $8.1 million in 1986, and sold it for $8 million in 1991.

-In the early 1990s he also built a mansion in a Honduras mountain town, and funded and supervised the construction of a new cathedral in Managua, Nicaragua, after the old cathedral was destroyed in a 1972 earthquake.
+In the early 1990s, he also built a mansion in a Honduras mountain town; he also funded and supervised the construction of a new cathedral in Managua, Nicaragua, after the old cathedral was destroyed in a 1972 earthquake.